AMINO ACIDS MAJORGROUPS OF AMINO ACIDS

 3.1.1.
 Carboxylate group

 It is present in two amino acid aspartate and glutamate.
-The presence of this carboxylate group in these two amino acids make themselves as acidic amino acids and contribute to make negative charge at physiological pH on the protein and there is other advantages for having negative charge that it can make salt bridges with positively charged amino acids and another is they can bind with the metals ions because metal ions posses positive charge so they easily bind e.g. glutamate binds with zinc.
+The presence of this carboxylate group in these two amino acids make themselves as acidic amino acids and contribute to making negative charge at physiological pH on the protein and there are other advantages for having negative charge that it can make salt bridges with positively charged amino acids and another is they can bind with the metals ions because metal ions posses positive charge so they easily bind e.g. glutamate binds with zinc.

 3.1.2.
 Amides :

 In the protein building amino acids, there are two amino acids that have amide group in their side chain. eg asparagine and glutamine.
 The amide containing amino acids are neutral and polar in physiological PH.
 Asparagine and glutamine amino acids are known for the hydrogen bonding as the presence of two electronegative atom oxygen and nitrogen makes the amide containing amino acid both as acceptor (oxygen) and donor (Amino group) which can easily make a hydrogen bond with each other.
 These amino acids can make hydrogen bonds with the water molecule which make them soluble in the water.